daneroo/onehundredhellos/README.md

     gem install rdiscount

 #### Pagination
+DON'T do this cause plugins don't work on github...

     # if you need to paginate more than one file,
     # or a file other than index.html: blog.html for us
     gem install jekyll-pagination
     # and add to _plugins/ext.rb